Colne Valley (UK Parliament constituency)

-Colne Valley is a constituency represented in the House of Commons of the UK Parliament since 2019 by Jason McCartney of the Conservative Party.
+Colne Valley is a constituency represented in the House of Commons of the UK Parliament since 2024 by Paul Davies of the Labour Party.

 Constituency profile

 The seat is named after the Colne; one of three rivers so-named in the UK and one of three main rivers in the seat; its three main towns sit on hillsides and moorland and the local dwellings are mainly stone-built.
 A sizeable proportion of retirees live in the area, celebrated in the decades-long television comedy Last of the Summer Wine, centred on Holmfirth in the seat.
 The wider Colne and Holme Valleys still retain some agriculture such as the Longley Farm dairy whose products are sold nationwide.
 The south-west of the constituency, bordering with Oldham and High Peak, Derbyshire, is within the Peak District and the area includes Marsden Moor Estate.
-Moving eastwards, the constituency also includes some of Huddersfield's western suburbs such as generally affluent Lindley, and Crosland Moor which is more mixed, diverse and inner-city, on the border with Huddersfield Town Centre.
+Moving eastwards, the constituency also includes some of Huddersfield's western suburbs such as generally affluent Lindley, and Golcar.

 In between Marsden and Huddersfield, the former mill town of Slaithwaite was named the best place to live in Yorkshire by The Times in 2022.
+These areas are growing commuter areas with regular rail connections to both Manchester and Leeds.

 Political history

 In the three decades post-World War II, the area had the distinction of being one of the few Labour/Liberal marginals, changing hands between the parties on several occasions.
 Since 1983, it has been a three-way marginal seat.
 It was a bellwether constituency from the 1987 general election to the 2017 general election, which saw Labour's Thelma Walker narrowly gain the seat from the Conservatives while the latter remained the largest party in Parliament.
 The Liberal Democrats retained much of their strength in the area until the 2010 general election, but in 2017; they lost their deposit with just 4.1% of the vote.
 Since the 1964 general election, the only occasion when the winning candidate's majority exceeded 10% of the votes cast was in 1992, and three different parties have held the seat during this period.
 Since 1987 it has been won by either Conservative or Labour candidates.

 Colne Valley was one of 17 seats won (held or gained) by a Labour candidate in 2017 from a total of 22 covering its county, with Thelma Walker's 2017 win being one of 30 net gains of the Labour Party.
-However, former MP Jason McCartney took the seat back for the Conservatives in 2019.
+However, former MP Jason McCartney took the seat back for the Conservatives in 2019, only to lose it again to Labour's Paul Davies at the 2024 general election.